The topology of the space of J-holomorphic maps to CP^2: The partial -algebra

 \section{The partial $D_2$-algebra $R_2$}

 The goal of this section is to define a partial $D_2$-algebra called $R_2$ and describe the homotopy type of its topological chiral homology.
-The desired properties of $R_2$ are that $B^2 R_2 \simeq \C P^2$ and that it comes equipped with a natural map $R_2 \m Hol^*(S^2,(\p,J))$.
+The desired properties of $R_2$ are that $B^2 R_2 \simeq \C P^2$ and that $R_2$ admits a map of partial $D_2$-algebras to $\Omega^2 \p$ that lands in a subspace of ``approximately'' $J$-holomorphic maps.
+This map will be described in Section \ref{secR2J}.
 The subscript $2$ indicates that $R_2$ will map to the components of degree less than or equal to $2$ and the $R$ stands for rational.
-The map to $Hol^*(S^2,(\p,J))$ will be described in Section 7.2.
-We begin by recalling some theorems of Kallel from \cite{K2} and Yamaguchi from \cite{Y} regarding configuration space models $Map^*(\Sigma_g,\C P^m)$.
+We begin by recalling some theorems of Kallel from \cite{K2} and Yamaguchi from \cite{Y} regarding configuration space models for $\Map^*(\Sigma_g,\C P^m)$.

-\subsection{A configuration space model for $Map^*(\Sigma_g,\C P^2)$}
+\subsection{A configuration space model for $\Map^*(\Sigma_g,\C P^2)$}

 The scanning map of topological chiral homology was partially inspired by similar constructions for various configuration spaces.
 We are interested in the following construction which gives a configuration space model of the space of maps from a surface into a complex projective space.
-We only consider the case relevant for $\p$ even though everything in this section works for $\C P^m$ for all $m$.
-Let $\D_2$ be the open unit disk and let $\bar \D_2$ denote its closure.
+We only consider the case relevant for $\p$ even though basically everything in this section works for $\C P^m$ for all $m$.
+Let $\D$ be the open unit disk in $\C$ and let $\bar \D$ denote its closure.

 \begin{definition} For a space $X$, let $Sym^k_{\leq 2}(X)$ denote the subspace of the $k$-fold symmetric product of $X$ of configurations where at most two points occupy the same point in $X$.
-Let $Sym_{\leq 2}(X) = \bigsqcup\limits_{k=0}^\infty Sym^k_{\leq 2}(X)$ and let $A_2=\bigsqcup_{k \leq 2} Sym^k_{\leq 2}(\D_2)$.
-The space $Sym_{\leq 2}(\D_2)$ has a natural $D_2$-algebra structure and this induces a partial $D_2$-algebra structure on $A_2$. \end{definition}
+Let $Sym_{\leq 2}(X) = \bigsqcup\limits_{k=0}^\infty Sym^k_{\leq 2}(X)$ and let $A_2=\bigsqcup_{k \leq 2} Sym^k_{\leq 2}(\D)$.
+The space $Sym_{\leq 2}(\D)$ has a natural $D_2$-algebra structure and this induces a partial $D_2$-algebra structure on $A_2$. \end{definition}

 Kallel proved the following theorem (Theorem 1.7 of \cite{K2}).